 Software projects often get out of hand.
 The hours and development efforts exceed the expectations.
 The deadlines are not met.
 The expenses inevitably go beyond the expected budgets.
 We’ve all seen this happening.

-In this post we will describe cost estimation with every detail you might need to comprehend it.
-And the indispensability of the task for creating a successful project.
-We will describe the most common difficulties you might face when tallying up a software development budget.
-And give you an idea of the most popular techniques, models, and approaches to calculate the costs.
-Finally, we will provide a free tool we developed to aid you in this complicated task.
+Let’s focus today on the cost estimation with every detail you might need to comprehend it, and the indispensability of the task for creating a successful project.
+We’ll talk about the most common difficulties you might face when tallying up a software development budget, give you an idea of the most popular techniques, and approaches to calculate the costs, and provide with a great tool to estimate your project costs.

 Why software cost estimation is crucial for a project’s success